-An Everyday Stewardship Reflection for the Nineteenth Sunday in Ordinary Time
+An Everyday Stewardship Reflection for the 27th Sunday in Ordinary Time

-An Everyday Stewardship Reflection for the Feast of the Transfiguration
+An Everyday Stewardship Reflection for the Twenty-Fifth Sunday of Ordinary Time

 Guest Post by Chuck Frost